-Most quesions that you may have will be answered in our Relevant Membership Info handout.
-Here are some other frequently asked questions:
+Most questions that you may have will be answered in our Relevant Membership Info handout.
+Here are other FAQ items that aren’t in the handbook:

 Are All CrossFit Gyms The Same?